-- a. does not comply with the obligation specified in the notice under subsection (2) for the entire period that weekly payments are suspended under subsection (3), and - b. has within the last 12 months prior to the giving of the notice referred to in paragraph (a): - i. been issued 2 notices under subsection (2) without a subsequent suspension of weekly payments, or - ii. had compensation in the form of weekly payments suspended once under subsection (3), the insurer may cease and determine the entitlement to compensation in the form of weekly payments in respect of the injury to the worker under this Act by written notice stating the reasons for giving the notice.
+- i. been issued 2 notices under subsection (2) without a subsequent suspension of weekly payments, or - ii. had compensation in the form of weekly payments suspended once under subsection (3), the insurer may cease and determine the entitlement to compensation in the form of weekly payments in respect of the injury to the worker under this Act by written notice stating the reasons for giving the notice.

-Section 49 - Employer must provide suitable work
+Section 49 Employer must provide suitable work

 - If a worker who has been totally or partially incapacitated for work as a result of an injury is able to return to work (whether on a full-time or part-time basis and whether or not to his or her previous employment), the employer liable to pay compensation to the worker under this Act in respect of the injury must at the request of the worker provide suitable employment for the worker. - 2.
 The employment that the employer must provide is employment that is both suitable employment (as defined in section 32A of the 1987 Act) and (subject to that qualification) so far as reasonably practicable the same as, or equivalent to, the employment in which the worker was at the time of the injury. - 3.
-This section does not apply if: - a. it is not reasonably practicable to provide employment in accordance with this section, or - the worker voluntarily left the employment of that employer after the injury happened (whether before or after the commencement of the incapacity for work), or - c. the employer terminated the worker's employment after the injury happened, other than for the reason that the worker was not fit for employment as a result of the injury.
+This section does not apply if: - it is not reasonably practicable to provide employment in accordance with this section, or - the worker voluntarily left the employment of that employer after the injury happened (whether before or after the commencement of the incapacity for work), or - c. the employer terminated the worker's employment after the injury happened, other than for the reason that the worker was not fit for employment as a result of the injury.